 An intensive outpatient program is a form of outpatient treatment for recovering addicts.
 Clients participating in an IOP have the freedom to return to daily living while still receiving addiction care.
 IOP clients are only required to visit the treatment facility for scheduled therapy sessions.
 During therapy, coping skills are learned and motivation to stay sober is reinforced.
 IOPs work best for individuals who have already completed some form of addiction treatment and no longer require constant supervision.
 These programs are also effective in treating mild or short-term addictions.
 An important requirement of IOPs is that the client lives in a sober living environment.
 This reduces the chances of experiencing triggers or relapse.
 A recent study reported substantial reductions in substance use in IOP participants.
 The study concluded that IOPs are as effective as inpatient treatment for most individuals.

-Differences in PHP vs. IOP
+Differences in Partial Care vs. IOP

-Similarities in PHP and IOP
+Similarities in Partial Care and IOP